chuck-sys/Cellular_Automata/README.md

 Build
 =====

-To build Cellular Automata, you will need the following installed on your<br>
+To build **Cellular Automata**, you will need the following installed on your<br>
 computer:

 - GNU gcc/g++ v4.8 or higher
 - GNU make v3.8 or higher
 - FLTK v1.3 or higher

-The correct LUA libraries are included in the source.
+The correct LUA libraries are included.

 Do: